nullivex/grunt-project-update/README.md

 ## Release History

+### 0.2.3
+* Fixed issue with working directories on custom commands

 ### 0.2.2

-Updated project properties for package.json
+* Updated project properties for package.json

 ### 0.2.1

-Updated project name in package.json
+* Updated project name in package.json

 ### 0.2.0

-API rewrite with automatic package manager detection.
+* API rewrite with automatic package manager detection.

 ### 0.1.0

-Initial release and port from custom task right in the gruntfile
+* Initial release and port from custom task right in the gruntfile